Free Download

 Forensic Analysis

 Extract EXIF data from evidence photos to establish location, time and device.
 Identify camera serial numbers across image sets.
-Document metadata findings for forensic investigation reports with full chain of custody.
+Document metadata findings for forensic investigation reports as a chain of custody contribution.

 Privacy Protection